-New water quality monitoring efforts associated with the Increment 1 test are contemplated for the L29 canal, L30 canal, L31N canal, and Northeastern Shark River Slough.
+New water quality monitoring efforts identified for the L-29 canal, L30 canal, L-31N canal, and Northeastern Shark River Slough as part of Increment 1 are retained for the Increment 1.1/1.2 test L-29L-31.
 FIGURE C.1-1 through FIGURE C.1-5 show the existing surface water monitoring network for WCA-3 and ENP.
 The monitoring stations shown in these figures are required to demonstrate compliance with the non-Everglades Construction Project Permit (Non-ECP permit), the 1992 Consent Decree (commonly referred to as the "Settlement Agreement") and/or the Everglades Forever Act (TP-rule).
 FIGURE C.1-1 shows the existing structure monitoring locations in WCA-3A which is north of the study area.
 Monitoring at these structure locations is generally required by the Non-ECP permit.
-FIGURE C.1-2 shows the existing structure monitoring locations on the north and eastern boundaries of the ENP, along the L29 levee (S12s, S333, S334, S355A/B, S356) and along the L31N/C-111 levee canal (S332s, S176, S-18C, S-197).
+FIGURE C.1-2 shows the existing structure monitoring locations on the north and eastern boundaries of the ENP, along the L-29 levee (S-12s, S-333, S-334, S-355A/B, S-356) and along the L-31N/C-111 levee canal (S-332s, S-176, S-18C, S-197).
 FIGURE C.1-3 shows the existing marsh monitoring locations within WCA-3, and FIGURE C.1-4 shows the existing marsh monitoring locations within ENP.
 On these two figures (C.1-3, C.1-4), the monitoring stations identified with a circle are monitored as required in the Total Phosphorus Rule (FAC 62-302.540) and those identified with diamonds are required as part of the Settlement Agreement.
-Monitoring at TP-Rule sites is limited to Total phosphorus collected on a monthly Monitoring at the Settlement Agreement marsh sites includes temperature, specific basis. conductance., dissolved oxygen (DO), pH, total phosphorus (TP), total dissolved phosphorus (TDP), ortho-phosphorus (OPO4), alkalinity (Alk), calcium (Ca), chloride (Cl), potassium (K), magnesium (Mg), sodium (Na), sulfate (SO4), dissolved silica (SiO2), color, total suspended solids (TSS), total dissolved solids (TDS), dissolved organic carbon (DOC), and turbidity.
-This monitoring is done on a monthly and bi-weekly basis.
-FIGURE C.1-5 shows existing locations for surface water flow velocity measurements using ADVMs along L31N canal.
+Monitoring at TP-Rule sites is limited to Total phosphorus collected on a monthly basis.
+Monitoring at the Settlement Agreement marsh sites includes temperature, conductance, dissolved oxygen (DO), pH, total phosphorus (TP), total dissolved phosphorus (TDP), ortho-phosphorus (OPO4), alkalinity (Alk), calcium (Ca), chloride (Cl), potassium (K), magnesium (Mg), sodium (Na), sulfate (SO4), dissolved silica (SiO2), color, total suspended solids (TSS), total dissolved solids (TDS), dissolved organic carbon (DOC), and This monitoring is done on a monthly and bi-weekly basis.
+FIGURE C.1-5 shows existing locations for surface water flow velocity measurements using ADVMs along L-31N canal.